Events classification

 1.2.
 Use of the CID logo in connection with events is strictly forbidden.

 1.3.
-Exceptionally the CID logo can be used for events endorsed by CID
+Exceptionally the CID logo can be used for events endorsed by the CID.

 1.4.
 Announcements of all events are posted at the CID Panorama www.Panorama.CID-world.org